AliceO2Group/analysis-framework/hyperloop.md

 <img src="images/cloneWagon.png" width="60%">
 </div>

 A list of _Analyses_ you belong to will be displayed.
 You have to select the _Analysis_ where you want to clone the _Wagon_ to, and name the _NewWagon_ (the wagon name has to be unique within _Analysis_).
-By clicking on `🧬 Clone`, a new wagon will be added with the same configuration, including subwagons, as the _Wagon_.
+By clicking on `🧬 Clone`, a new wagon will be added with the same configuration as the _Wagon_ including subwagons and derived data.

 *  Using the _All Analyses_ page: